-While WBSD had a peaking factor of approximately 5 in 2020, I/I has reportedly not been identified as an issue for its system.
+While WBSD had a peaking factor of approximately 5 in 2020, based on PWWF and ADWF reported by the agency.
+The District's engineer reports that hydraulic modeling demonstrates a peaking factor of closer to 2.6 during a 10-year, 24 hour design storm.
+468 Regardless of which peaking factor is used, I/I has reportedly not been identified as an issue for its system.
 Pipes reportedly demonstrate sufficient capacity during wet weather and hydraulic models do not show bottle necks.
 However, a few pipes and manholes in the East Palo Alto area near Bay Road toward the San Francisco Bay are slightly affected by wet weather.
-The District completed two significant capital projects in 2010 and 2011 that greatly reduced I/I in areas of concern.
+469 The District completed two significant capital projects in 2010 and 2011 that greatly reduced I/I in areas of concern.
 The District continues a regular capital program of continual rehabilitation and replacement aimed at I/I reduction.
 By repairing 1.5 percent of the system or three miles of pipe per year, and replacement of 1.5 percent of the system, it is predicted that the District can achieve 0.75 percent I/I reduction annually.
+470